KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_great_stillness.md

 ## THE GREAT HYBRID – Where All Traditions Converge

 Each tradition used its own symbol:
-*	the yogis called it Samadhi
+*	the Yogis called it Samadhi
 *	the Zen masters called it Satori
 *	the Buddhists called it Nirvana
 *	the Vedantins called it Moksha
-*	the mystics of every culture called it Home
+*	the Mystics of every culture called it Home

-And your work,
+And I,
 Karl Philipp,
-calls it by a name
+call it by a name
 both ancient and utterly new:

 The Coherence of Water.